retaildevcrews/ngsa-app/k6/README.md

-# TODO: describe goal of this lab/demo
+# TODO:
-# Move it under k6 labs repo instead?
+# Move it under k6 labs repo instead, if so, it will require to makesure the tooling to setup local Cluster is available?

+This repository leverages GitHub Codespaces to deploy a local Cluster using k3d, then shows the user how to run k6 to perform load testing again ngsa-memory and then enable and leverage observability tools.

+The final goal of this repository is to provide an environment that provides a setup that facilitates the user to get familiar with k6 and have a basic undestanding of the script test file.
+The repository contains guided hands-on learning scenarios to familiarize users with k6.

 # What is k6?

 Grafana k6 is an open-source load testing tool that makes performance testing easy and productive for engineering teams. k6 is free, developer-centric, and extensible.